 Sugar - Regular granulated sugar is the most common sweetener used in chai lattes.
 It dissolves easily in hot liquids and provides a straightforward sweetness.

 Honey - Honey adds a unique flavor to the chai latte and can be used as a natural sweetener.
 It is especially good for people who are avoiding processed sugar.
-Personally I love adding honey to most drinks such as oat lattes or almond iced coffees.
+Personally, I love adding honey to most drinks such as oat lattes or almond iced coffees.

 Maple Syrup - Maple syrup provides a rich, sweet, and slightly earthy flavor that complements the spices in a chai latte well.